 The Diane Zdenek Scholarship

 Friends of Diane Zdenek, a well-loved teacher of Latin in Columbia, Maryland, have established a scholarship to honor her memory.
 The purpose of the scholarship is to provide funds to support an incoming student who plans to major in Ancient Studies at UMBC, and has demonstrated outstanding academic accomplishment.
 Preference will be given to high school graduates from Howard County.
 In the event no incoming student meets the criteria, the scholarship may be awarded to a current Ancient Studies major, to support his or her ability to participate in the Ancient Studies study/travel programs.
 The award is worth $500.
-For more information, contact the department chair.
+For more information, contact David Rosenbloom, the Department Chair.

 Offered by the Ancient Studies Department

-Summer Excavation or Study Abroad Scholarships
+Summer Fieldwork or Study Abroad Scholarships

 Upper level Ancient Studies majors may apply for a scholarship to study abroad, at an accredited summer program specializing in ancient cultures, or to excavate at training excavations.
 The application process takes place in the first half of the spring semester and is announced in Ancient Studies classes.
 Preference is given to students having completed or currently enrolled in Greek or Latin 201.